bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 performance by caching this data.
-The :ref:`process-element-db-activity` and the :ref:`process-element-web-service-call-activity` natively support Data Caching (see the :ref:`process-element-tab-data-cache` for more information), for other data you can access the Data Cache API by IvyScript.
+The :ref:`process-element-db-activity` and the :ref:`process-element-web-service-call-activity` natively support Data Caching (see the :ref:`process-element-tab-data-cache` for more information), for other data, you can access the Data Cache API by IvyScript.

 Caches
 ~~~~~~